kyma-project/test-infra/prow-configurations/README.md

 ./install-prow.sh
 ```

-Installation script will accomplish the following steps to install Prow:
+The installation script performs the following steps to install Prow:

-- Deploy NGINX Ingress Controller.
+- Deploy the NGINX Ingress Controller.
 - Create a ClusterRoleBinding.
 - Create a HMAC token to be used for GitHub Webhooks.
 - Create secrets for HMAC and OAuth2 to be used by Prow.
-- Deploy Prow components with revision `a202e595a33ac92ab503f913f2d710efabd3de21`.
+- Deploy Prow components with the `a202e595a33ac92ab503f913f2d710efabd3de21`revision.
-- Add annotations for Prow Ingress to make it work with NGINX Ingress Controller.
+- Add annotations for the Prow Ingress to make it work with the NGINX Ingress Controller.
 - Upload the set of configurations for plugins.

-## Cleanup
+### Cleanup

-To cleanup everything created by the installation script, you can run the removal script:
+To clean up everything created by the installation script, run the removal script:

 ```bash
 ./remove-prow.sh